 Whether the project includes boardwalks through a wetland, marsh or mangrove area, a concrete boardwalk will provide an ecologically-friendly solution.
 There are several advantages a concrete boardwalk can offer over conventional construction.

-Concrete doesn’t use harmful chemicals
+1. Precast concrete doesn’t use harmful chemicals

-Concrete can be constructed using the top-down method
+2. Precast concrete can be constructed using the top-down method

-Concrete is manufactured before installation, eliminating field cutting
+3. Precast concrete is manufactured before installation, eliminating field cutting